svidmar/Pure-API-Person-ID-Classification-Migrator/README.md

 ## How to Use
 1. Prepare an Excel file with the following columns:
-   - `UUID`: The unique identifier for the person.
+   - `UUID`: The UUID of the Person in Pure.
    - `Medarbejder id`: The identifier to match in the API response.

 2. Update the script configuration: